forallrubrics/policies/README.md

-# policies
+# ForAllRubrics Privacy Policy and Terms of Service
-This repository contains ForAllRubrics' Terms of Service and Privacy Policy
+This repository contains ForAllRubrics' Privacy Policy and Terms of Service.